SCOPE OF THIS CHAPTER

 Solicitors attending conferences must comply with the Law Society guidance: Attendance of solicitors at local authority Children Act meetings 2013.

 A practitioner observer can only attend with the prior consent of the Chair and the family, and must not take part in discussions or decision-making.

 Practitioners who are invited but unable to attend for unavoidable reasons should:

 - Submit a written report to the conference chair and family; and

 - Consider with the Child Protection Manager if a well-briefed agency representative to attend and speak to the report is required.

-Agencies are expected to share a report about the child and family in written form with the family and other agencies as appropriate, 2 days in advance of the initial child protection conference and 3 days in advance of the review child protection conference, regardless of whether they are able to attend the conference.
+Agencies are expected to share a report about the child and family in written form with the family, child and other agencies as appropriate, 2 days in advance of the initial child protection conference and 3 days in advance of the review child protection conference, regardless of whether they are able to attend the conference.
 Where possible, the sharing of reports should take place on a face to face basis and with direct discussion between the author and the family.
 Reports should be shared in a secure and confidential manner.

 Location, timing and safety of conferences

-As a minimum quorum, at every conference there should be attendance by Local Authority Children's Social Care and at least two other professional groups or agencies, which have had direct contact with each child who is the subject of the conference.
+As a minimum quorum, at every conference there should be attendance by Local Authority Children's Social Care and at least 2 other practitioner groups or agencies, which have had direct contact with each child who is the subject of the conference.

-- A child has not had relevant contact with three agencies e.g. pre-birth conferences;
+- A child has not had relevant contact with 3 agencies e.g. pre-birth conferences;

 - Sufficient information is available; and